 Versions: Standard and Plus

 Context-Aware Access is how to limit a user's access to a given service within Google based on criteria.
 That criteria can be geolocation, 2-step Verification, IP address, or whether access is from an approved device.
 The criteria, called access levels in Google Workspace, can apply to users, groups, and organization units.
-You can use several criteria markers to determine which users are within scope or out of scope, based on the context of defined access levels.
+You can use several criteria markers to determine which users are within or out of scope, based on the context of defined access levels.

 Context-Aware Examples